Kim Jong-Un’s Lavish Travels: Inside the Supreme Leader’s Armored Train

 The Recent Russian Sojourn

-In a recent journey, Kim’s armoured train embarked from Artyom, a far-eastern Russian city around 200 kilometres from the North Korean border.
+In a recent journey, Kim’s armored train embarked from Artyom, a far-eastern Russian city around 200 kilometers from the North Korean border.
 This departure followed a six-day visit with Russian President Vladimir Putin, deepening ties between the two nations and stoking concerns in the West about potential arms deals between Pyongyang and Moscow, particularly concerning the situation in Ukraine.

 The Elusive Details